Table of Contents

-If you already subscribe to Hulu with limited commercials directly from the company — and want to keep the no-ads option — then you can sign up for the Disney+ bundle and receive a $5.99 credit to your bill.
+If you already subscribe to Hulu (ad-supported) plan directly from the company then you can sign up for the Disney+ bundle through Hulu and receive a credit to your bill.

 What if I already subscribe to Hulu with no commercials?

-According to the Disney+ help section, if you want to have a Hulu with no ads, you can either keep the account you have and sign up for the bundle.
-If you’re new to Hulu, you can still get the commercial free option with the bundle, it just costs a few bucks more.
+According to the Hulu help section, if you want to have the Hulu (No Ads) plan, you can keep the account you have and sign up for the bundle through your Hulu account.

-So you will be given a credit from Disney+ (of $5.99) and pay for Hulu with no commercials separately.
-That allows you to manage any add-ons you want from the Hulu account such as HBO or the Live TV option.
+As a Hulu subscriber, you are able to manage any add-ons you want from the Hulu account – just like when you subscribe to an add-on such as HBO Max, or the Live TV option.

-If you’re one of those lucky Verizon subscribers that gets Disney+ free for a year, you’ll still be able to take advantage of the bundle later.
+If you’re one of those lucky Verizon subscribers that gets Disney+ free for six months, you’ll still be able to take advantage of the bundle later.

 The same is true if you signed up for Hulu through most other third-party services (except Spotify).
 That means, if you’re already subscribing to Hulu through Spotify, then you won’t be able to take advantage of the bundle.

-Existing ESPN+ or Disney+ subscribers can switch over to bundle, no problem.
+Existing ESPN+ or Disney+ subscribers can switch over to the bundle, no problem.
 Just be sure you’re using the same email address when you sign up.
-All of the above is also outlined in the Disney+ subscriber agreement.

 Comparison: Disney+ Bundle with Hulu and ESPN+

 Disney+ is the home for movies and series from Disney and Pixar, everything in the Marvel Universe, and the Star Wars franchise.